 MPA/MPP graduates are found in a wide variety of workplaces, but are especially attracted to the public and nonprofit sectors.
 Data submitted by NASPAA-accredited programs shows that almost half of 2011 graduates were working in government six months after graduating.
+Of those, there is a roughly even split between federal, state, and local levels.
 MPA graduates were more likely than MPP alumni to be working in government or nonprofit, while a higher percentage of MPP grads were in the private sector.
 Of those in the private sector, 64% were conducting research or consulting.

 Starting salaries for MPA/MPP graduates vary greatly by sector, geography,

 We present salary data supplied by several NASPAA member

 schools, which are great examples but may not be applicable to all MPA/MPP

 How much could my salary increase after obtaining an MPA or MPP?

 The Evans School of Public Affairs at the University of Washington found that their MPA graduates reported an average salary increase of 31%, as seen on the graph below.